thepicture/hh-scraper/README.md

 ## Configuration File Example

+Configuration file `search-params.ts` should be presented in the root directory.
+It contains an object the keys of which will be used as params for URL.

 ```js
 export const searchParams = {
   areas: [1, 2, ..., 3], // location codes from HH